Road Warriors: New Japan Pro-Wrestling (19921996)

-Teaming with Hawk (or Hawk Warrior as he was called) helped elevate Kensuke Sasaki in the eyes of the fans, so much so that when the Hell Raisers broke up in the middle of 1995, Sasaki shed the Power Warrior gimmick and became a main eventer on the singles scene.
+Teaming with Hawk (dubbed "Hawk Warrior") helped elevate Kensuke Sasaki in the eyes of the fans, so much so that when the Hell Raisers broke up in the middle of 1995, Sasaki shed the Power Warrior gimmick and became a main eventer on the singles scene.
 On special occasions, Sasaki would break out the "Power Warrior" persona, similar to Keiji Mutoh and his "Great Muta" persona.
 During this stint, they used the theme song "Hellraiser" by Ozzy Osbourne.
 When Animal came back from his back injury, he joined the duo in Japan in 1996.
 The three were announced collectively as the Road Warriors, using "Iron Man" as their theme music.

 Return to WCW (1996)

 When Laurinaitis’ back was finally healed enough for him to return to wrestling, the Road Warriors signed a contract with WCW in late 1995.
 Upon their return in January 1996, immediately started a feud with the returning Steiner Brothers, as well as Harlem Heat before moving on to challenging the WCW Tag Team Champions Sting and Lex Luger.
 The Road Warriors had several shots at the champions but failed to win the titles.

 Hegstrand and Laurinaitis stayed with WCW for about six months, before leaving over a dispute with Eric Bischoff.
 The pair made claims that Bischoff promised them a second-highest paid contract, as well as a separate contract from Japan, something which he denies remembering.